-Member of the Program Committees of the 17th and 18th International Symposium on Reactor Dosimetry (ISRD-17, 18).
-Due to covid, ISRD-17 was held in 2023 in Lausanne Switzerland and the ISRD-18 will be in the USA in 2025.

-Member of the International Program Committee of the 15th International Conference on Nuclear Data for Science and Technology, ND-2022.

-Member of the International Advisory Board for the 5th International Workshop on Nuclear Data Covariances (CW2020 now changed to CW2022).
+- Member of the Program Committees of the 17th and 18th International Symposium on Reactor Dosimetry (ISRD-17, 18).
+Due to covid, ISRD-17 was held in 2023 in Lausanne Switzerland and the ISRD-18 will be in the USA in 2025. - Member of the International Program Committee of the 15th International Conference on Nuclear Data for Science and Technology. - Member of the International Advisory Board for the 5th International Workshop on Nuclear Data Covariances.